Kimberly Topp

-Kimberly Topp is an American physical therapist and a Professor Emeritus and Physical Therapy Chair at the UCSF School of Medicine.
+Kimberly S. Topp is an American physical therapist and a Professor Emeritus and Physical Therapy Chair at the UCSF School of Medicine.
 Her research and clinical interests are focused on the relationships of structure and function in the peripheral nerves, the pathobiology behind peripheral neuropathies, and treatments for those diseases.
-Topp has over 60 publications and has been cited hundreds of times.
+As of February 2026, her 70 publications have received 3,454 citations and contribute to an h-index score of 32.

-Personal life
+Early life and education

 Kimberly Topp, born in 1955, grew up in Phoenix, Arizona with her mother Frances, a homemaker and homeschooler, and her father James, a Navy veteran of the Korean War who changed careers to become a graphic artist.
 Topp grew up participating in charity work including running errands for a disabled woman and working with migrant workers.
 After completing eighth grade, she was hired by many families to babysit and do a variety of housework for them.
 When her family moved to Flagstaff, Arizona from Phoenix, she transitioned to taking care of farm animals such as horses, chickens, and rabbits.
 While she was in high school, Topp worked a full-time job in retail and eventually was promoted to assistant manager at the store before she graduated.
 Topp says that "juggling school and work taught her valuable life skills such as responsibility and following through on a project."

 Topp met her husband Bruce after high school while he was still a police officer.
 They eventually married and in 1984, Bruce earned his Ph.D. in educational psychology from Arizona State University after only 18 months in the program.

-Education and career

 Kimberly Topp earned her Bachelor of Science in physical therapy at Northern Arizona University in 1981, her Ph.D. in anatomy and cell biology at University of California, Davis in 1990, and her postdoctoral in anatomy at University of California, San Francisco (UCSF) in 1994.

+Research and teaching career

 In 2004, she became an elected member of the Academy of Medical Educators at UCSF and was also a part of the UCSF Academic Senate from 1998-2017.
+During her time as Chair of Physical Therapy, she oversaw the development of the entry-level Doctor of Physical Therapy Program, PhD, and Orthopedic Residency programs.
 In 2013, Topp became the President-Elect of the American Association for Anatomy (AAA) until 2015, when she officially became the 83rd President of the organization.
 In 2017, she became the Immediate Past-President until 2019.

+Topp has received funding for her research through the National Institutes of Health.
+Her project titled "Corneal Herpetic Infection: Axonal Transport" was funded from 1990-1991.
+Her project titled "Axonal Transport and Peripheral Nerve Function" was funded from 1997-2002.

 During her career, Topp had many mentors, including Hugh "Pat" Patterson, Ph.D., a human anatomy professor.
 She learned how to be a "focused and passionate teacher" from Patterson and also says that she has learned a lot from her students.